snakeful/ful-pxy-svr/README.md

 ```

 # Features
-* Proxy urls through this server.
+* Proxy requests through this server.
-* Discovery service to register services with a host and port.
+* Discovery service to register a host with port.
+* Middleware functions to add functionality before making proxy request to target socket.

 # Quick start
 ```